hiddenmarten/helm-chart-base/README.md

 # Agreements:
  - no lists of dictionaries are allowed in helm chart, helm lists flow breaks the merge flow in chart inheritance
  - content of resources should go through tpl
+ - `$ctx` variable should be provided as-is,
+   - it provides an easy way to get any path for .Values
- - `$ctx` variable should be provided as-is, updated values should be provided separately
+   - updated values should be provided separately